emrekybs/emrekybs/README.md

 #### Defense By Offense SOC TEAM 🛡️
 ![Defense By Offense SOC](https://github.com/emrekybs/emrekybs/blob/main/1.jpg)

+## About Me
+- 🎓 I have a degree in Computer Science .
+- 💼 I have over 5 years of experience in cybersecurity.

 ## Areas of Interest
 - Penetration Testing 🥷🏻
 - Web Application Security 🌏